FrankBijnen/ExifToolGui/Source/NativeJpg/README.txt

 	- wsWarn -> DebugMsg
 	- wsFail -> Exception

 - A few changes were made to enable compiling for WIN64.
-(Pointers cast to integer replaced by NativeInt for eaxmple)
+(Pointers cast to integer replaced by NativeInt for example)

 - UTF8String -> string.
 To get rid of the compiler warnings.
   Note: AnsiStrings are unchanged.
 Especially those strings used in JPEG files.